onelogin/onelogin-go-sdk/docs/models.md

 # SDK Models

-The SDK provides several models that are used for data representation and interaction with the API.
-These models define the structure of the data that can be sent or received when using the SDK methods.
+The SDK provides several models that define the structure of data used for data representation and interaction with the OneLogin API.
+These models are utilized in the SDK's client implementation to handle requests to the OneLogin API.
+The `Client` struct provides methods such as `Get`, `Delete`,`Post`, and `Put` that internally use the specified models to serialize data into JSON and send HTTP requests to the API.
+These methods handle authentication, path construction, query parameters, and request body serialization based on the provided models.

 The following is a list of models available in the SDK: